 - Hamilton Hospital, Oneida Healthcare and Upstate Medical Center have Sexual Assault Nurse Examiners (SANE) available.

 - For information about how to file a complaint/grievance, contact:

 - The Interim Coordinator of Student Rights and Responsibilities, Shannon Wiley in the Office of Student Rights and Responsibilities at firstname.lastname@example.org or 315.684.6070.

 While compliance with the law is everyone's responsibility, oversight of SUNY Morrisville's compliance with Title IX is the responsibility of the Title IX Coordinator.
-Questions or concerns regarding Title IX should be directed to Miguel A. Pereira III, SUNY Morrisville's Title IX Coordinator, or the individuals listed below.
+Questions or concerns regarding Title IX should be directed to Sarah Piejkos-Brown, SUNY Morrisville's Title IX Coordinator, or the individuals listed below.

 Helyar Hall, Room 112A

 Do you believe you have been a victim of sexual misconduct?
 Whether or not you reported the incident to the college, we'd like your opinion on how we can improve the effectiveness of our campus policies and procedures that address sexual misconduct.
 We welcome your suggestions and/or feedback.

 Campus Climate Survey